simara001/dilbertPiTutorial/README.md

 Welcome to Dilbert Pi!
 =======

-If what you are looking is a practical example, please continue with this manual, in which we will see how to run *DilbertPi* in your Raspberry to simulate sensors.
+If what you are looing is a practical example of how you can mock sensors in your RaspberryPi, please continue with this tutorial.
+*DilbertPi* can help you generate some data that will make your project look beatiful.